mnbvmnbv2/video-group-merger/README.md

 # YoutubeUploader

-A collection of scripts for compression, merging and uploading videos to youtube.
+A collection of scripts for compression, merging and uploading of videos to youtube.

 This is made for groups of videoes (course-videos etc.) that might need to be setup a specific way.